stephend017/pencil-pusher/README.md

-# ghapd 🤖
+# pencil_pusher ✏️
-ghapd (Github Automated Python Documenter): A Github Action that creates and publishes source documentation to the repository's wiki.
+pencil_pusher: A Github Action that creates and publishes source documentation to the repository's wiki.

 # Tech Stack
 - :whale: docker